-The property owner is responsible for the internal stormwater drains and any section of their private drain outside the property that connects to the legal point of discharge.
 For some properties this responsibility may extend to a shared easement drain that may serve a small number of other properties in cases where the easement drain is not a Council drain.
-These shared easement drains are typically small, usually 150mm in diameter or less.
+These shared easement drains are typically 150 millimetres in diameter or less.

 Legal point of discharge

 Stormwater must be connected to a legally approved point of discharge.
 A point of discharge is usually an underground drain, a kerb or an open table drain.

 Where is the stormwater drainage legal point of discharge for my property?